-This helps you to be present at the moment and improve your concentration through deep breathing.
+This helps you to be present in the moment and improve your concentration through deep breathing.
 If you find it hard to meditate, stay still, and gather your thoughts, you can also practice yoga.

 Common Distractions and Their Impact on Productivity